ElectroVerse8/rail_servo/README.md

 ## Startup behavior

 The travel range and the location of switch&nbsp;1 are configurable in the firmware.
-When the ESP32 boots it performs a full homing sequence:
+When the ESP32 boots it runs `fullHoming()` to perform a full sequence:

 1. It first seeks switch&nbsp;1 and assigns the configured `home1PosCm` value to the current position.